nitidbit/lexicon/SERVER.md

 - staging: https://lexicon-staging.onrender.com/sign_in -- for testing Lexicon itself

 Pages:
+- /sign_in — for configuring and editing other websites that use Lexicon
 - /demo — See Lexicon in action.
 Also a testbed for making sure it's working.
-- /sign_in — for configuring and editing other websites that use Lexicon

 What is Lexicon-Server For?
 ---------------------------
-Let's say you have a JS app that has textual content and you want clients to be able to update that content without involving engineers.
-Lexicon's EditWrapper allows editing, but it must save the changes somewhere.
+Let's say you have a JS app that has textual content and you want clients to be able to update that content without involving engineers. <Lexicon> & <LxProvider> allows editing, but it must save the changes somewhere.
 That's what Lexicon-Server is for.
-EditWrapper sends it to Lexicon-Server, and it will then save the changes into your github repo, ready for the next build.
+LxProvider sends it to Lexicon-Server, and it will then save the changes into your github repo, ready for the next build.

 Using Lexicon-Server with Clients for Content Editing
 -----------------------------------------------------
-Create your React app, with EditWrappers.
-For the <EditWrapper apiUpdateUrl={}> prop, use
+Create your React app, with <LxProvider>.
+For the `apiUpdateUrl` prop, use
 $SERVER/update, e.g. http://lexicon-server-staging.onrender.com/update

 Create a Client App on Lexicon which represents your instance of MyApp.